 Physical Address: 3751 John Tyler Highway, Williamsburg, VA 23185

-Parking at the trailhead is located behind Jamestown High School, at the end of Eagle Way.
+Parking at the trailhead is located past Jamestown High School, at the end of Eagle Way.

 From the Previous Site on the Lower Peninsula Loop of VBWT:

 From York River State Park, exit left on Rt.
 606/Riverview Plantation Drive.
 Continue 1.2 miles to Newman Road.
 Turn right on Rt.
 646, travel 2.8 miles (Newman Rd turns into SR 199), and continue on SR 199 another 4.7 miles to Longhill Road/Rt.
 612. Turn right and proceed west 3 miles to Centerville Road/Rt.
 614. Turn left (south) on Rt.
 614, continuing 4.7 miles to John Tyler Highway/SR 5.
 After 0.6 miles on SR 5, turn right onto Eagle Way.
-Turn right and park in the rear of Jamestown High School by the tennis courts where the trailhead begins.
+Parking is available at the end of Eagle Way where the trailhead begins.

 Location & DirectionsView on Google Maps